plone/plone.testing/README.txt

 you have to set a ``layer`` attribute on the suite after it has been constructed.

+Furthermore, to use layer resources in a doctest, we need access to the layer instance.
+The easiest way to do this is to pass it as a glob, conventionally called 'layer'.
+This makes a global name 'layer' available in the doctest itself, giving access to the test's layer instance.

 To make it easier to do this, ``plone.testing`` comes with a helper function called ``layered()``.
 Its first argument is a test suite.
 The second argument is the layer.